Why early Nissan LEAF PTC heaters fail and is it worth it to replace them

 And this is what happens when electronics can't handle it anymore.
 Look at them soot marks on PCB, aluminum and plastic casing caused by DC electric arc.
 Also if you look carefully you will be able to see aluminum melted on one corner.
 Not to mention exploded transistor.
 There were some spectacular fireworks going inside the heater :D

 This failed heater is taken from 2011 LEAF with about 60k miles (~100k km) on clock.
 Sometimes the heater refused to work, this was the first symptom.
 Giving some random fault codes, but no fault light on a instrument cluster.
 Eventually it died completely, also blowing the 30A fuse in DC/DC junction block, which is a nightmare to replace.
 There were 5 or 6 fault codes telling there is no high voltage feed to the heater and each transistor inside, but strangely no fault light on instrument cluster again!
 After opening it, initial thought was that one or two PTC elements failed inside shorting the transistor, but after doing high voltage resistance test I found out this wasn't the case.
 So the only reason it fails like this in my opinion is failed soldering on PTC terminals.
-I have tried to replace faulty components and re-solder all terminals to make it usable again, but this is another story, which I will share a bit later.
+I have tried to replace faulty components and re-solder all terminals to make it usable again.
+You can read about my attempt to repair the heater here: How I fixed my failed Nissan LEAF PTC heater.

 So is it worth trying to replace it with a new one or a second hand one?
 Second hand one is a big NO!
 Because it's just a matter of time when it will fail again, as they all got same problem.
 For the new one, I am not sure if German manufacturer is aware of this problem and if they changed design.
 If they haven't sorted it and make exactly same heaters, then the answer is NO again.
 You will spend probably about couple thousands euros or pounds and you will be on the same gamble again.
 Not to mention all the difficulties removing DC/DC junction block to replace it or replace blown fuse inside it.
 Is there a cheap solution?
 Yes it is, but it's a bit dirty one :D I personally installed a Thermo Top diesel heater and have no regrets by doing this.
 I use lamp oil (kerosene) with it, which burns very clean, so not much bad emissions created.
 Also it uses very little of fuel.
 Will drop the post about it bit later.
 Another huge advantage of using diesel heater instead of PTC heater is, it won't affect the already small range of LEAF.